KARAN-D05/8Bit-Computer-rtl/README.md

 <p align="center">
 <sub>Waveform showing execution of the software-based 2×2 matrix multiplication program.
 The final values loaded into the A and B registers correspond to the computed output matrix stored at RAM locations <code>0x10</code>-<code>0x13</code>.</sub>
 </p>

-> This program demonstrates that non-trivial linear algebra can be implemented entirely in software using a minimal instruction set consisting of arithmetic, memory operations, conditional branching, and loops.

 ## 🔬 Physical Characterization